Why It’s Important To Have A Good Homepage Design

 Including the features of your product or service allows your client to believe what you are claiming with your benefits.

-On top of reviews and testimonials, homepages for websites should show-off how well your business has done in the past.
-Success indicators like statistics of how much you’ve sold, or how much your service has helped someone, can significantly boost a buyer’s confidence to choose your business.
+On top of reviews and testimonials, homepages for websites should show—off how well your business has done in the past.
+This can include showcasing wins from your clients that illustrate how your service has helped someone, or what they achieved, which can significantly boost a buyer’s confidence in your business.

 How can you implement these 11 factors?